Torch-Theatre-Productions/ttp-website/src/pages/shows/queers/data/welcome.md

 but knowing these two have your back helps a lot.

 And finally, to **you!** Thank you so much for grabbing a ticket and coming to support us.
-This project means a lot to us all, and I hope that some of the pieces you're about to see move you in the ways they've moved us.
+This project means a lot to us all, and I hope that the pieces you're about to see move you in the ways they've moved us.

 **Chris Johnstone**